What is the purpose of the on/off-net rule setting in FortiSASE?

 Option D: Agentless mode is the opposite of requiring FortiClient; ZTNA tags generally require the FortiClient agent to provide the necessary telemetry for tag evaluation.

-Based on the exhibit, which change in the measured packet loss will make HUB1-VPN3 the new preferred member?
-(Choose one answer)
+The SD-WAN rule status and configuration is shown.
+Based on the exhibit, which change in the measured latency will first make HUB1-VPN3 the new preferred member?

 Answer : A